choulab/lab-website/content/home/slider.md

 [[item]]
   title = "Multi-disciplinarity"
-  content = "we work at the interface of chemistry, biology, engineering, and computer science" align = "left"
+  content = "Our research lies at the interface of chemistry, biology, engineering, and computer science" align = "left"

   #overlay_color = "#555"  # An HTML color value.